shaffkhan/shaffkhan/README.md

 Full stack developer & language aficionado.
 --------------------

-I am a solution-driven MERN stack Developer familiar with a wide range of programming utilities and languages, Knowledgeable of backend development requirements.
+I am a solution driven MERN stack Developer familiar with a wide range of programming utilities and languages, Knowledgeable of backend development requirements.
 I write clean code with best practices and models.
 Designed and developed web applications across multiple API's, third-party integrations,and databases.